-- 1. Baseline assessment which could be completed at the start of the lesson or during tutor time in preparation for the first lesson - 2.
-Build Assessment for Learning into the lesson - 3.
-At the end of the 'learning' progress is measured from the starting point and used to evidence progress and inform future learning
+- Baseline assessment which could be completed at the start of the lesson or during tutor time in preparation for the first lesson - Build Assessment for Learning into the lesson - At the end of the 'learning' progress is measured from the starting point and used to evidence progress and inform future learning

-Staff Training
+Training

 Training is ongoing in order to ensure good practice.
 It is important that teachers who are willing to be involved in sex education are given support and feel confident in what they are doing.
-Staff are offered training in conjunction with other WISF teachers when opportunities arise.

-Responding to Sensitive Issues
+Sensitive Issues